 I’m all for robbery.
-Maybe not in the sense of strong arming an innocent civilian but I’m all for the type of robbery that involves sports.
+When I say this, I’m not talking about the strong arming of innocent civilians.
+In fact, I’m talking about a legal heist.
+One that happens everyday in the business of sports.
 When it comes to owners of sports franchises being duped into overpaying a player, I cackle.
 Shoot, most of us do.
 For one, how could a billionaire who takes prides in building their organization be so clueless?
 Secondly, I just wanna see players eat as greedily as they can before the lights go off and their careers come to a close.
 With all that being said, enjoy 4MP’s list of the NBA’s five best finessers.

 Memphis Grizzlies Chandler Parsons

 When the Grizzlies signed Parsons to a contract worth $94 million over four years in 2016-17, I thought my head was gonna burst like the Ku Klux Klansman who found out Clayton Bigsby was actually black.
 You should’ve seen 4MPHyAli, a noted Mavericks fan.
 That negro was sick as hell when he saw the news.
 After fizzling out in Dallas, where his bromance with Mark Cuban turned out to be one of the worst relationships of Cuban’s career, Parsons sweet talked Memphis, another sucka, into giving him a massive payday.
 The results of the deal look something like this: Through 73 games he’s averaged 7.0 points on 40.2 percent shooting from the field to go along with 1.7 assists and 0.7 turnovers.
 Not only is he a shell of his former self, his effort on the defensive end is beyond pitiful.
 Just ask Joe Ingles, who looked like Tyreek Hill when he was speeding away from Parsons during a tilt between the Jazz and Grizzlies early in 2018-19.
 Parsons is putrid but salute to the bag.